telepatheticman/AutoPape/README.md

   - Forces the wallpaper to the same height as the monitor.
 Width will scale proportionally.
 - ### Fill
   - Forces the wallpaper to the same width as the monitor.
 Height will scale proportionally.

+## Contact me:
+If you wish to get in contact with me, you can email me at AutoPape@not-studying.com.
+If you have a question, put QUESTION in your subject line. comments and suggestions should be COMMENT, and bugs should be BUG.
+In the case of bugs, please provide as much detail as possible.
+Include things like what you were doing, buttons you pressed, and what the end result was.
+It could also potentially be helpful to provide me a copy of your settings file.
+Look for Settings.XML in your AutoPape directory in AppData.